sa4s-serc/.github/profile/README.md

 Our vision is to create systems that are not only functional but also sustainable and self-adaptable in an ever-changing world.

+For more information about the works we do, please check our website at [https://sa4s-serc.github.io/](https://sa4s-serc.github.io/)

 <!--